ballerina-platform/ballerina-dev-website/learn/guides/organizing-ballerina-code.md

 String formattedMsg = util:properCaseMessage("hello world!");
 ```

-Since the `import-prefix` is not given here, the module name `util` is used to refer to the symbols in the `hello_world.util` module.
+Since the `import-prefix` is not given, the module name `util` is used to refer to the symbols in the `hello_world.util` module.